canonical/vanilla-framework/docs/en/patterns/tabs.md

 To select the active tab add the attribute `aria-selected="true"` and that list item will have the correct styling.

+To horizontally align the tablist with other content, the whole tabset can be contained within a `.row` element to provide correct gutters.

 <a href="https://canonical-web-and-design.github.io/vanilla-framework/examples/patterns/tabs/"
     class="js-example">
 View example of the tabs pattern